euclidprobe/euclidprobe.github.io/pages/mydoc/02c_Voron.md

 </div>

 ## 90 Degree Gantry Dock & Mount
 This dock is orientated in the X direction and attaches to the rear extrusion of the gantry, in the native holes of the left side motor bracket.
-Requires the use of the Omron90 mount or Native Afterburner Carriage.
-Attaches with longer screws, M5x16, .
+Requires the use of the Omron90 mount.
+Attaches with longer screws.
 Lateral Y adjustment via the thru-bolt on the bottom, M5x16.
 Fine vertical adjustment via the slotted holes in the Omron mount or with shims between the Y adjuster.
-Currently untested and unproven to our knowledge- please contact us if difficulties are encountered.
-This configuration should be compatible with the other detachable probe macros for Voron.

 <div style="width:100%;text-align:center;">
 <a href="images\02-voron\Voron2.4_XRailMount90.png" data-lity>
 <img src="images\02-voron\Voron2.4_XRailMount90.png" style="height:250px; border:2px solid CornflowerBlue"></a>